geudde/attic-chest/pages/02.season-1/05.meeting-05/26.mr-porden-1/docs.md

 ---

 Hail matchless Architect whose tuneful tongue,
-Can fascinate as erst the Syren’s song,
+Can fascinate as erst the syren’s song,
-Whose Hand address and eloquence refin’d;
+Whose hand address and eloquence refin’d;
 Achieve each purpose of thy pregnant mind;
 Now grave, thy subject wisdom’s self sustains,
-Now chasten’d Wit, thy brilliant Fancy reins,
+Now chasten’d wit, thy brilliant fancy reins,
 Nor less if versatile thou sweep the lyre,
-Their favor’d Poet all the Muses fire,
+Their favor’d poet all the Muses fire,
 Thine too, the silent qualities that please,
 The smile complacent & the courtly ease.
 The dignity that awes, but not alarms;